oeyoews/nvim/README.md

 ## ✅ TODO

+* some sitution will cause error line repeat(maybe emoji)
 * config new theme for material, like tilde,
 - [ ] learn The lighgtspeed plugins usage
 * add shortkeys in vim to open browser html